Upturn unsubscribed user

 Growth Trajectory and Initiatives

-Historical Growth: NYT's growth has been driven by its digital subscription model, which has offset declines in print revenue.
+Historical Growth: New York Times Company's growth has been driven by the successful transition to a digital subscription model.
+Digital revenue has increased significantly in recent years, offsetting the decline in print revenue.

-Recent Initiatives: Recent initiatives include the acquisition of The Athletic, the launch of new podcasts, and investments in video journalism.
+Recent Initiatives: Recent initiatives include the acquisition of The Athletic, the expansion of the NYT Games and Cooking offerings, and investments in new technology and content.

 Summary